jessepav/lacygoill-wiki-backup/vim/vim9.md

 only directly at the script level.

 ##
-## I have an error raised from some <lambda>123 function.
+## I have an error given from some <lambda>123 function.
 I never defined one!

 Maybe you have defined a function inside another function:
 ```vim